GGAUSI/MUBAS_IT_KNIGHTS/README.md

 contains files that ensures interactivity between the customer and the smart chatBOT

-## Database
+## db folder
 The `database` folder holds our customer database.
 There find SQL scripts and  schema definitions

-## Frontend
+## test data folder

-The `frontend` folder contains the client-side scripts responsible for creating the user interface of our application.
-You'll find HTML, CSS, JavaScript, and possibly image assets in this directory.
+contains the excel sheet with data used to train the model

 ## Getting Started

 To get started with our project, follow these steps:

-1. **Backend**: Check out the `backend` folder for PHP scripts.
-You may need to configure a web server to run these scripts.
+1. Open RDBMS. you can use one of these wampp or xamp

-2. **Data for Training Model**: Explore the data in the `data-for-training-model` folder.
+2. access index.php file in the login folder

-3. **Database**: If you need to set up the customer database, look into the `database` folder
+3. use the database to access the account names and the PIN to log in

-4. **Frontend**: The `frontend` folder contains the client-side code.
-You can open the HTML files in a web browser to interact with the user interface.
+4. Once successfully logged in, you can now access the services provided by the chatbot